dmarx/keyframed/README.md

 Fairly stable and functional, but there are still some buggy edge cases.

 Likely upcoming breaking changes:
-* I'm pretty sure the whole "easings" thing is unnecessary.
-Might move easing functionality to a separate package.
+* Pretty sure "easings" aren't necessary (hence the feature isn't discussed).
+Maybe move easing to an extension package.
 * Probably going to remove the scipy dependency entirely.
 Maybe use scipy interpolation as a fancy demo for the docs.

 🚧 /Work In Progress 🚧